DaveBenham/VenomModules/README.md

 - **+/- 2 V**
 - **+/- 5 V**
 - **+/- 10 V (default)**

+#### Polyphony channels
+Determines the number of polyphonic channels to output.
+All channels will be identical.
+The default is 1 (mono).

 ### Global Knob configuration
 The module context menu include an option to configure all buttons simultaneously.
-The range values are the same as for individual knobs.
+The option values are the same as for individual knobs.

 If all knobs currently share the same value, then the current value is displayed in the menu.
 If at least one button is different, then the current value is empty.